krathalan/apparmor-profiles/README.md

 ### irssi
 You may need to add local changes to allow `irssi` to access your configuration files, if they are symlinks to somewhere other than inside `~/.irssi/`.

-### KeepassXC
-This profile assumes you keep your database file in `~/{D,d}ocuments/`.
-If you do not, add local changes.
-KeepassXC does not need access to your whole home directory.

 ### Lollypop
 This profile assumes you keep your music in `~/{M,m}usic`.
 If you do not, add local changes.
 Lollypop does not need access to your whole home directory.